Fair use: 1. Purpose and character of the use

 Likewise, the noncommercial purpose of a use makes it more likely to be found a fair use, but it does not make it a fair use automatically.
 For instance, in L.A.
 Times v.
 Free Republic, the court found that the noncommercial use of Los Angeles Times content by the Free Republic website was not fair use, since it allowed the public to obtain material at no cost that they would otherwise pay for.
 Richard Story similarly ruled in Code Revision Commission and State of Georgia v.
 Public.Resource.Org, Inc. that despite the fact that it is a non-profit and did not sell the work, the service profited from its unauthorized publication of the Official Code of Georgia Annotated because of "the attention, recognition, and contributions" it received in association with the work.
+This was overruled by the Supreme Court of the United States in Georgia v.
+Public.Resource.Org, Inc., 590 U.S. 255 (2020).

 Another factor is whether the use fulfills any of the preamble purposes, also mentioned in the legislation above, as these have been interpreted as "illustrative" of transformative use.

 In determining that Prince's appropriation art could constitute fair use and that many of his works were transformative fair uses of Cariou's photographs, the Second Circuit in Cariou v.
 Prince, 714 F.3d 694 (2d.
 Cir.
 2013) shed light on how transformative use is determined.
 "What is critical is how the work in question appears to the reasonable observer, not simply what an artist might say about a particular piece or body of work."
 The district court's conclusion that Prince's work was not transformative is partly based on Prince's deposition testimony that he "do[es]n't really have a message", and that he was not "trying to create anything with a new meaning or a new message".
 However, the artist's intended message "is not dispositive".
 Instead, the focus of the transformative use inquiry is how the artworks will "reasonably be perceived".

 The transformativeness inquiry is a deceptively simple test to determine whether a new work has a different purpose and character from an original work.
 However, courts have not been consistent in deciding whether something is transformative.
 For instance, in Seltzer v.
 Green Day, Inc., 725 F.3d 1170 (9th Cir.
 2013), the court found that Green Day's use of Seltzer's copyrighted Scream Icon was transformative.
 The court held that Green Day's modifications to the original Scream Icon conveyed new information and aesthetics from the original piece.